 2. Requirement for a second independent medical opinion

-3. Request in writing before two independent witnesses
+3. Request in writing before one independent witnesses

 4. Right to withdraw the request at any time

-6. Consent must be confirmed immediately before medical assistance in dying is provided UNLESS a waiver of consent has been signed.
+7. Consent must be confirmed immediately before medical assistance in dying is provided UNLESS a waiver of consent has been signed.

 We also must follow the standards of the College of Physicians and Surgeons of BC.

 The College rules include:

 The physician or nurse practitioner who prescribes and administers the drugs must stay with the patient until he or she dies.

 The physician must use pre-printed prescription forms and pick up the medications directly from the pharmacist.